 However, you must bear in mind that it may be an indication or symptom of illness.

 Some people simply develop this type of behavior by trying to hide their shyness.
-They talk a lot, trying to be in control of a situation that scares them, but their own nerves prevent them from braking.
+They talk a lot, trying to be in control of a situation that scares them, but their nerves prevent them from breaking.

 Other people who spend a lot of time alone take the opportunity to let go of everything they had inside at the moment they have the opportunity and thus alleviate their anguish, and that is why they vent to the first one who arrives.

 On the other hand, others talk non-stop and without listening to others because they believe that they are the center of the universe.

 This type of person does not even suspect that they are boring or pestering others.
 They think that if they bother you, it is because you are the weird one.
 After all, in their view, their stories are exciting.

 At other times, some speak simply to distract or ignore their thoughts or the outside world.

 And some speak simply because they have a lot to say and think they have little time to do so.

 The truth is that each one has their reasons to explode verbally, although sometimes they do not know them.

 The difficult thing now is knowing what kind of charlatan you have in front of you, what is it that leads him to not stop talking and not listening.